 1. New customers.
 With every new business we partner with, we need to learn about their specific O&M training needs.
 If we didn’t experiment and help new customers explore possibilities, we wouldn’t be here.
 This is ‘low risk’ exploring.

 3. New technology.
 This is the area that offers the most potential for experimentation (comes with highest risk!)
-Augmented reality offers GREAT potential, though it’s possibly a bit early for deployment, see the video:
+Augmented reality offers GREAT potential, though it’s possibly a bit early for large scale deployment, see the video:

 And Virtual Reality is, of course, wonderfully immersive – but it needs external hardware to make it work.